5 Common Questions About Colon Screening

 But I feel fine, so can’t I just skip it?

-The colonoscopy is actually for healthy people, said Eldon Becker, MD, FACS, General Surgeon with Avera Medical Group.
+The colonoscopy is actually for healthy people, said Eldon Becker, MD, FACS, general surgeon with Avera Medical Group.
 “The screening allows a person to know that they don’t have something inside their colon that can become substantial.”

 One in 22 men and one in 24 women will be diagnosed with colorectal cancer in their lifetime.
 One of the reasons colon cancer is the No. 2 in cancer-related deaths is because there are no symptoms until it is at a later stage.
+If you are nearing age 45, or you're older, you should talk to your doctor about scheduling one.

-“You can have a very significant advanced cancer in your colon and have absolutely no symptoms,” Condron said.
+“You can have a very significant advanced cancer in your colon and have absolutely no symptoms,” Hurley said.
 “It’s very common for a patient to say, ‘I feel fine, I don’t need the test.’
 That’s like saying I don’t have skin cancer because my skin doesn’t itch.”

 Is colonoscopy my only screening option?